Features Pricing Blog Login Get Started

 photo_camera

 A plate described in three lines of text is abstract.
 A plate shown in a photograph is desire.
-Adding photos to a digital menu lifts sales on the dishes you want to promote.
+Adding photos lifts sales on the dishes you want to promote.

 bolt